YouTube Auto-Dubbing: Now Available to All Creators

 3. Control Settings

-If auto-dubbing is available for your channel, you’ll find it under Advanced Settings.
-You can also choose to review dubs before publishing to maintain some control over quality.
+If auto-dubbing is available for your channel, you’ll find it under Advanced Settings / Upload Defaults.
+You can:

 youtube auto-dubbing